 Tuesday August 16, 2016, Day 16

 After clearing the cove I turned the boat into the wind and raised the mainsail taking in one reef.
 Then, after clearing the long island on the east side of Schinousa I headed for the channel between Keros to the N and Antikeros to the S. The wind was more or less as predicted but mostly from the N. What was not predicted, however, was the size of the waves.
 They were short and large.
 I opened about 20% of the headsail and sailed for a while but then I had to roll it back because it was seriously flapping and I did not want to change our heading.
-It was also hard to keep the mainsail happy because the waves continuously through us off course.
+It was also hard to keep the mainsail happy because the waves continuously threw us off course.
 I had to start the engine just to have enough power to maintain the course.
-Gusts increased reaching 28 knots.
+The gusts increased reaching 28 knots.
 It was not fun and I decided not to continue to Levitha and headed instead for the W side of Nikouria island expecting it to shield us from the waves.

 After entering the cove between Amorgos to the W and Nikouria to the E the waves did subside.
 I headed into the wind and lowered the mainsail without any trouble.
 We then motored slowly transiting the narrow and shallow channel between Nikouria to the north and Amorgos to the south.
 But after we cleared the channel the waves were back.
 We arrived in Aegiali (Αιγιάλη), Amorgos (Αμοργός) at 1130.
 A large S/Y was anchored off exactly in the protected by the jetty spot that I wanted to anchor.
 Anywhere else in the protected area may interfere with an arriving ferry.
 So, I anchored in a more exposed to the swell location [36° 54.3' N 025° 58.6' E].
 We had come 24.8 M from Schinousa.
 I dropped the anchor in 6 m depth over sand and let out 35 m of chain, Thetis settled in 5 m depth.

 I put up the tent and raised the dinghy so that I could lower myself into the water and snorkel to the anchor.
 It was well set.
 I then lowered the dinghy and went to the harbor where I bought bread and fresh fruits.
-I then return to the boat.
+I then returned to the boat.
 Thetis was rocking.
 I had a small nap and a coffee.
 I then removed 2 of the floor boards to check the bilge.
 While doing so I heard someone calling my name.
 I went out and saw that it was a gentleman with a dinghy.
 I knew that my brother Nikos has a friend here who own a house.
 Indeed it was he, Takis Kondis, whom I had actually met several years ago in Athens.
 He also owns the S/Y Nisos Amorgos.
 We spoke for a while about the weather conditions and the swell.
 He told me that this swell is not very unusual here.
 The waves are reflected by Nikouria and cause the swell in the harbor and cove of Aigiali.
-He keeps his boat moored bow to in the harbor and has his own mooring.
-Takis is and architect and his wife is a painter.
+He keeps his boat moored bow-to in the harbor and has his own mooring.
+Takis is an architect and his wife is a painter.

 In the evening I went ashore heading for my favorite little taverna that has a few tables in an alley.
 It turned out that they also have more tables up on the building’s roof.
-I sat on a roof table and watched, while eating, Thetis pitching.
+I sat at a roof table and watched, while eating, Thetis pitching.
 Back on board the swell seemed less.
 I went to bed in my rocking cabin.

 Wednesday August 17, 2016, Day 17